thebrandonlucas/blog/src/routes/articles/bitcoin/payjoin/+page.md

 ## Acknowledgements

-I want to give a huge thank you to Dan Gould for reviewing this article, and all the hard work he's done for payjoin adoption.
+I want to give a huge thank you to Dan Gould for reviewing and suggesting very helpful improvements to this article.